it-dept-cis/Essential-Guide-to-Election-Security/docs/source/maturity/maturity_bp_mapping.rst

 In the table below, we map the highest efficiency Safeguards from the CIS Controls to the best practices in this Guide to establish the priority best practices.
 For more details on the efficiency rankings, see Figure 13 of the CDM 2.0.

+This efficiency ranking drives the ordering of the best practices in this Guide, with some exceptions particular to elections.
+While we recommend following the prescribed order, do what's best for your environment and, most importantly, keep making progress!

 .. table:: Mapping of the Most Efficient Safeguards to Priority Best Practices
    :widths: auto